lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

     * [[Punished by Rewards]] by [[Alfie Kohn]].
 This book is an excellent overview of the vast body of research about the downsides of extrinsic rewards.
     * [[Understanding Motivation and Emotion]] by [[Johnmarshall Reeve]] -college-level textbook about the world of psychological research on the subject.

-## Twelve: Some Elements Are Game Mechanics
+## Chapter 12: Some Elements Are Game Mechanics

 * Skeleton of the game, when aesthetics have been stripped away is the Game Mechanics.
 * Though no universally agreed upon taxonomy for Game Mechanics exists, author breaks them down into seven main categories.